ziziwho/telescraper/README.md

 - [ ] Update script
 ### Result:
 ![result](Images/result.PNG)
-This is an example of scrapped usernames.
+This is an example of scrapped usernames and phone numbers.
 ## Download
 Script is where the magic begins.
 Go ahead and download it now.
 If you don't download the script yet get it now by clicking [/releases](https://github.com/ziziwho/telescraper//releases)